 We are now entering an era where thousands of SaaS companies, both new and old, are creating solutions to address every conceivable business need, from providing recurring billing solutions to keeping teams on track.
-The SaaS space is so competitive, even in sectors, such as machine learning and artificial intelligence, that seem to present higher barriers to entry.

-Knowing the different stages of your SaaS company’s customer journey will help you focus on what you want achieved by the customer in each step or stage.
+Knowing the different stages of your SaaS company’s customer journey will help you focus on what you want to be achieved by the customer in each step or stage.
 It’s time to step back and think about your current journey, the customers you're attracting, and those you want to retain.

 The awareness stage is the first stage in most customer journeys.
 This is where your customer has a problem, and starts to search for solutions, or they come across your product for the first time, perhaps through word of mouth or online reviews, and want to explore it further.